-o SPA101: Elementary Spanish I (4 hours)
+SPA101: Elementary Spanish I (4 hours)

 A beginning course designed to introduce the student to the basic skills of understanding, speaking, reading and writing the Spanish language.
 Introduction to Hispanic cultures, politics, history, and literature through texts in English or in English translation from Spanish.
 Weekly out-of-class discussion sections.
 Conducted primarily in Spanish.
-(101-FA, 102-FA, SP)
+(FA)

-o SPA102: Elementary Spanish II (4 hours)
+SPA102: Elementary Spanish II (4 hours)

 A beginning course designed to introduce the student to the basic skills of understanding, speaking, reading and writing the Spanish language.
 Introduction to Hispanic cultures, politics, history, and literature through texts in English or in English translation from Spanish.
 Weekly out-of-class discussion sections.
 Conducted primarily in Spanish.
-(101-FA, 102-FA, SP)
+Prerequisite: SPA 101 or consent of the instructor.
+(FA, SP)